borisschapira/boris.schapira.dev/_posts/en/web/2017/2017-12-18-defer-script-to-speed-up-rendering/2017-12-18-defer-script-to-speed-up-rendering.md

 Secondly, dynamic script tags are not fully asynchronous.
 As explained in the introduction, the browser makes sure that the construction of [the CSS Object Model is complete before executing the JS code of the injected script](https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/).
 The script is consequently not executed immediately.
 In order to explain to the browser that the script can be loaded without waiting for the CSSOM to be built, you must add the `async` attribute to the script.

-But be careful, though: a script, even with an async attribute, is always considered as a page resource.
+But be careful: a script, even with an async attribute, is always considered as a page resource.
 The `window.onload` event will therefore be delayed by its execution.
 If other scripts depend on this event, you should expect a delay.

 {% capture img_alt %}Capture of the Chrome DevTools Performance tab.
 A loading timeline displays the different steps in different colors.
 The entire range of blue is before the yellow one.
 A first image appears very early in the loading process.{% endcapture %}
 {% capture img_caption %}Well mastered, the dynamic tag injection is one of the most efficient techniques with a fast built DOM and an almost immediate display.
 Beware, however, that the scripts are not executed in order!{% endcapture %}